Chart Color Schemes

 Franklin has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects that could affect the area.
-Notable ones are Franklin Early Childhood School Expansion, Franklin Aged Care Facility, Franklin Community Centre, and Franklin Storm Water Management.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 34 projects that could impact the area.
+Key projects include Franklin Early Childhood School Expansion, Franklin Aged Care Facility, Franklin Community Centre, and Franklin Storm Water Management.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.